CCP - FAQs - About CCS: Capture

 Which of the capture types are being developed by the CCP?

-The CCP has been developing technologies in all fields of application.
-While CCP1 split the effort equally among the three fields, CCP2 prioritised the development of pre-combustion technologies for application to power generation in Natural Gas Combined Cycles (NGCC).
-Nonetheless, the development of some high potential post-combustion and oxy-fired technologies also continued.
+CCP developed technologies in all fields of application.
+While CCP1 split the effort equally among three scenarios, CCP2 prioritised the development of pre-combustion technologies for application to power generation in Natural Gas Combined Cycles (NGCC).
+Nonetheless, the development of some high potential post-combustion and oxy-fired technologies also continued in later phases.

 Is CO₂ capture a safe technology?
 Has it been done elsewhere?
 Are there any HSE implications for undertaking CO₂ capture on a large scale?

 CO₂ Capture is a chemical technology.
 As such, it shares the same HSE

 concerns of any chemical plant.
 These concerns are specific for each technology